 Woman charged with stealing credit card points

-WHEATON, Ill.
-(AP) _ A suburban Chicago woman has been charged with stealing more than $11,000 worth of credit card points from the school district where she worked.
+WHEATON, Ill. – A suburban Chicago woman has been charged with stealing more than $11,000 worth of credit card points from the school district where she worked.

 In a news release, the DuPage County State’s Attorney’s office says Marcia L. Boyan of Naperville is charged with felony theft counts and felony official misconduct.